bitrise-io/devcenter/_articles/en/testing/device-testing-for-ios.md

 ## Running device tests for iOS apps

-To run device tests with the Firebase Test Lab solution, you will need to add two Steps to your workflow:
+To run device tests with the Firebase Test Lab solution, you will need to add two Steps to your Workflow:

 * **Xcode Build for testing for iOS**
 * **iOS Device Testing**

 {% include message_box.html type="note" title="Beta status" content="Please note that currently, both Steps are in beta phase.
 They are already stable and work well but we're working on improving them!"%}

 The **Xcode Build for testing for iOS** performs the `xcodebuild` command's `build-for-testing` action: it builds the tests defined in your iOS app's [Xcode scheme](https://developer.apple.com/library/archive/featuredarticles/XcodeConcepts/Concept-Schemes.html).
-The Step exports a .zip file that contains your test directory (by default, it's _Debug-iphoneos_) and the `xctestrun` file.
+The Step exports a .zip file that contains your test directory (by default, it's `Debug-iphoneos`) and the `xctestrun` file.

 To use this Step, you will need code signing files for the test app: we recommend [using codesigndoc to export the necessary files]()!